niZmosis/abi-toolkit/README.md

   console.log(simpleCall);

-  // you can use the same etherjs flows to send and sign transactions
+  // you can use the same Ethers.js flows to send and sign transactions
   // `contract.connect` will return a `ContractContext` so will still have
   // all the typings exposed for you const privateKey =